xak2000/nomad/website/source/docs/configuration/index.html.md

   to the peers of a server or a client node to support more complex network configurations such as NAT.
 This configuration is optional, and defaults to the bind address of the specific network service if it is not provided.
-Any values configured in this stanza take precedence over the default [bind_addr](#bind_addr).
+Any values configured in this block take precedence over the default [bind_addr](#bind_addr).

     If the bind address is `0.0.0.0` then the address